dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 ---

 ## tl;dr
 This post mainly summarizes the chapter 16 of Fluent Python by Ramalho.
-Please check the book for more detailed examples and usages.
+Please check the references for more detailed examples and usages.

 > A coroutine is syntactically like a generator.

-Here is an example of the averager, once implemented via [the closure](/blog/python/2017/09/closures-and-decorators-in-python/).
+Here is an example of the averager, already implemented via [the closure](/blog/python/2017/09/closures-and-decorators-in-python/).

 ```python
 def co_averager():